B2B vs B2C Marketing: 5 Differences Every Marketer Needs to Know

 B2B: Build personal relationships

-B2B marketing focuses on building personal relationships that drive long-term business.
+B2B marketing and lead generation focuses on building personal relationships that drive long-term business.
 So relationship building in B2B marketing, especially during the buying cycle, is crucial.

 Why?
 It gives you the opportunity to prove what kind of business practices, ethics, and morals you keep close to your heart.
 This ability to connect with your targeted audience allows you to separate your business or your client’s business from competitors, as well as build your brand.